 All re-applicants are required to provide information that supports your renewed candidacy.
 The most successful version of the re-applicant essay will provide tangible evidence that you have improved the overall package you are submitting this year.

-Improvements like GMAT score or new quantitative classes are especially tangible and convincing.
-But a promotion, increase in responsibility at work, a job change or even a change of goals and mission can serve as reasonable updates.
+Improvements such as GMAT scores or new quantitative classes are particularly relevant and convincing.
+But a promotion, increase in responsibility at work, a job change, or even a change of goals and mission can serve as reasonable updates.

-A rejection or waitlist last year is a form of feedback, and may have led to soul searching for you.
-When you describe your changes make sure to reflect your ability to take feedback and improve.
-Describe how you approached the reapplication process after assessing your own strengths and weaknesses.
-It is also useful to describe your efforts to improve.
+A rejection or waitlist last year is a form of feedback and may have led to soul searching for you.
+When you describe your changes, make sure to reflect your ability to take feedback and improve.
+Describe how you approached the reapplication process after assessing your strengths and weaknesses.
+It is also helpful to describe your efforts to improve.

 Optional Essay: Please use this space to share any additional information about yourself that cannot be found elsewhere in your application and that you would like to share with the Admissions Committee.

-This space can also be used to address any extenuating circumstances (e.g., unexplained gaps in work experience, choice of recommenders, inconsistent or questionable academic performance, areas of weakness, etc.) that you would like the Admissions Committee to consider.
+You may use this space to address any extenuating circumstances (e.g., unexplained gaps in work experience, choice of recommenders, inconsistent or questionable academic performance, areas of weakness, etc.) that you would like the Admissions Committee to consider.

-This optional essay is a great place to address any areas of concern in your application.
-For example, low GPA or GMAT, gaps in your resume, or grades under a C in any quantitative course.
-Wharton is looking for strong academics and quant skills.
-Other issues could be disciplinary action in undergrad.
+The optional essay is a great place to cover any areas of concern in your application.
+Wharton looks for solid academics and quant skills.
+So, your essay could address a low GPA or GMAT, gaps in your resume, or grades under a C in any quantitative course.
+Another relevant issue could be disciplinary action in undergrad.

-First, explain the issue clearly and succinctly.
-Then, use evidence to show you have improved and addressed any concerns.
+Start by explaining the issue clearly and succinctly.
+Then, use evidence to show how you have improved and addressed any concerns.
 Finally, discuss how you plan to maintain positive momentum.